elithrar/elithrar.github.io/_posts/2017-07-22-build-go-binaries-travis-ci-github.md

 Here's the full .travis.yml from a small utility library I wrote at my day job.
 This will:

 - Always build on the latest Go version - "go: 1.x" and sets an env variable.
 We'll use this to only build binaries using the latest Go version.
-- Build as far back as 1.5
+- Build as far back as 1.7
 - Builds, but doesn't fail the entire run, on "tip" (e.g. Go's master branch, which breaks from time-to-time)

 It then runs a fairly straightforward build script using Go's existing tooling: gofmt (style), go vet (correctness), and then any tests with the race detector enabled.

 The final step—and the reason why you're probably reading this post!—is invoking [gox](https://github.com/mitchellh/gox) to build binaries for Linux, Darwin (macOS) & Windows, and setting the "Rev" variable to the git commit it was built from.
 The latter is super useful for debugging or supporting users when combined with a --version command-line flag.
 We also only release on tagged commits via tags: true so that we're only releasing binaries with intent.
 Tests are otherwise automatically run on every branch (inc. Pull Requests).

 ```
 language: go
 sudo: false
 matrix:
   include:
+    # "1.x" always refers to the latest Go version, inc. the patch release.
+    # e.g. "1.x" is 1.11 until 1.11.1 is available.
     - go: 1.x
       env: LATEST=true
+    - go: 1.7.x
+    - go: 1.8.x
-    - go: 1.5
+    - go: 1.9.x
-    - go: 1.6
+    - go: 1.10.x
-    - go: 1.7
+    - go: 1.11.x
     - go: tip
   allow_failures:
     - go: tip

 before_install:
+  # gox simplifies building for multiple architectures
   - go get github.com/mitchellh/gox

 install: